hideodaikoku/silent-valley/content/blog/01-plunge/index.md

 +CLACK+

 Three doors appeared.
-Each door had an inscription on it.
-She had no idea what it meant.
+Each had a faint inscription on it.

 <div style="text-align: center;">